 The model I elaborate here features manufacturers and consumers.
 Manufacturers choose their product portfolios and prices.
 Consumers make purchase decisions.
-The model is set up as a three-stage game, with the final two stages entering the estimation.
-At the beginning of the game, each manufacturer chooses its production locations.
-In the second stage, it is endowed with a set of potential products that it is technologically capable of producing.
+The model is set up as a two-stage game.
+At the beginning of the game, each manufacturer is endowed with a set of potential products that it is technologically capable of producing.
 Each product is associated with an exogenous set of characteristics, a production location, and a marginal cost of production.
-Each firm chooses which potential product to introduce into the market, at a per product fixed and sunk entry cost.
+Each firm chooses which potential product to offer at a per product fixed cost.
 The firm has expectations about the quantities it will sell of each product, based on which it hires workers to manufacture these quantities.
 Whether a job is created domestically or abroad depends on the production location for each product.
-In the third stage, firms set prices, and consumers make purchases.
+In the second stage, firms set prices, and consumers make purchases.
 I model consumer demand using a static random coefficients discrete choice model, where consumers' price sensitivity depends on income and some consumers have an unobserved taste for front-loading washers.

 The demand estimation is in the spirit of Berry, Levinsohn, and Pakes (2004).
-Informally, the nonlinear demand parameters are identified by the correlation between household income and purchase prices and the correlation between the characteristics of the first- and second-choice products.
-I construct a cost shifter based on the production location of each product and the real exchange rate (RER) between the production location and the U.S. I use this as an instrumental variable for price, which is exogenous to product-level demand conditions (see Goldberg and Verboven, 2001 and Grieco, Murry, and Yurukoglu, 2021).
+Informally, the heterogeneous household taste parameters are identified by the correlation between household income and purchase prices and the correlation between the characteristics of the first- and second-choice products.
+I construct a cost shifter based on the production location of each product and the real exchange rate (RER) between the production location and the U.S. I use this as an instrumental variable for price, which is exogenous to product-level demand conditions (see Goldberg and Verboven, 2001 and Grieco, Murry, and Yurukoglu, 2024).

 On the supply side, I estimate the product-level marginal costs that rationalize the data assuming differentiated Bertrand-Nash competition.
-A growing literature is concerned with estimating bounds on the fixed costs of introducing a new product using moment inequalities (see Pakes et al., 2015).
-Intuitively, the fixed and sunk cost of adding a product that was introduced to the market can at most be the change in the expected variable profit due to the product.
-Similarly, the fixed and sunk cost of adding a product that is part of the set of potential products but is not introduced to the market must be at least as high as the change in variable profit due to the removal of that product.
+A growing literature is concerned with estimating bounds on the fixed costs of offering a product using moment inequalities (see Pakes et al., 2015).
+Intuitively, the fixed cost of offering a product that was offered can at most be the change in the expected variable profit due to the product.
+Similarly, the fixed cost of offering a product that is part of the set of potential products but was not offered must be at least as high as the change in variable profit due to the removal of that product.
 Methodologically, the estimation of fixed cost bounds is closest to the approach of Eizenberg (2014).